TutorialDoctor/Software_Development/More-Info/server_tutorial.md

 A media server serves media like pictures and movies.

+There are game servers and database servers and file servers and mail servers and print servers and web servers and application servers.

 If a program is a recipe and a database is a storehouse for data, servers take one recipe request, perhaps accesses a database to retrieve the data needed, and serves the actual receive to the client.

 One type of request you may have heard of is an HTTP (Hypertext Transfer Protocol) request.